-The discussion on sport organizations' structure has usually taken place within the context of wider organizational studies, which means that, while there is some research specifically concerned with the structural configuration of sport organizations, most research discussing sport organizations structure is situated within the wider theoretical context of organizational change processes and the discussion of organizational effectiveness.
+The discussion on sport organizations structure has usually taken place within the context of wider organizational studies, which means that, while there is some research specifically concerned with the structural configuration of sport organizations, most research discussing sport organizations structure is situated within the wider theoretical context of organizational change processes and the discussion of organizational effectiveness.

 The theoretical background in which to base organizational studies of sport organizations has been of interest to several authors.
 There are a number of papers specifically concerned with finding theoretical perspectives inside the organizational theory that might be useful in understanding organizational phenomena in the context of sports.
-Among these there are articles considering bureaucratization processes (Frisby, 1985), rationalization processes (Slack and Hinings, 1987), sociological perspectives (Slack and Kikulis, 1989), institutional perspectives (Kikulis, 2000), voluntary sector determinants (Nichols et al., 2005), agency theory (Mason and Slack, 2001) and contextualist approach for change (Thibault and Babiak, 2005).
+Among these there are articles considering bureaucratization processes (W. Frisby, 1985), rationalization processes (Slack & Hinings, 1987), sociological perspectives (Slack & Kikulis, 1989), institutional perspectives (L. Kikulis, 2000), voluntary sector determinants (Nichols et al., 2005), agency theory (Mason & Slack, 2001) and contextualist approach for change (Lucie Thibault & Babiak, 2005).

 The main theoretical background within which the discussion on sport organizations structure has taken place refers to organizational change theories (45% of the articles in the sample fall into this category).
 The process of organizational change refers to a shift in the dominant logic that has traditionally determined a certain way of operating within an organizational field (Powell, 1991).
-In the literature reviewed, this organizational change process was experienced as a rationalization process (Westby and Sack, 1976), a bureaucratization process (Slack, 1985), or a professionalization process (Amis et al., 2002, 2004a, 2004b; Fahlén, 2005; Kikulis, 2000; Kikulis et al., 1992, 1995a, 1995b; Kikulis and Slack, 1995; Nichols et al., 2005; O'Brien and Slack, 1999, 2003; O'Brien and Slack, 2004; Shilbury, 2000; Skinner et al., 1999; Slack and Cousens, 2005; Slack and Hinings, 1987, 1992, 1994; Smith, 2004; Stern, 1979; Stevens and Slack, 1998; Washington, 2004).
-These three "sub-processes" of organizational change relate to an overall formalization process; a shift from an amateur logic towards a more formalized and professional one.
-The discussion on sport organizations' structure in this context refers to the new forms of integration and differentiation inside the organization or inside a network of organizations, which is of particular interest when considering the evolution experienced by sports.
+In the literature reviewed, this organizational change process was experienced as a rationalization process (Westby & Sack, 1976), a bureaucratization process (Slack, 1985) or a professionalization process (John Amis et al., 2002, 2004a; J. Amis et al., 2004b; Fahlén, 2005; L. Kikulis, 2000; L. Kikulis et al., 1995a, 1995b; Lisa M. Kikulis & Slack, 1995; L. M. Kikulis et al., 1992; Nichols et al., 2005; O'Brien & Slack, 1999, 2003; O'Brien & Slack, 2004; Shilbury, 2000; Skinner et al., 1999; Slack & Cousens, 2005; Slack & Hinings, 1987, 1992, 1994; Smith, 2004; Stern, 1979; Stevens & Slack, 1998; Washington, 2004).
+These three 'subprocesses' of organizational change relate to an overall formalization process, a shift from an amateur logic towards a more formalized and professional one.
+The discussion on sport organizations structure in this context refers to the new forms of integration and differentiation inside the organization or inside a network of organizations, which is of particular interest when considering the evolution experienced by sports.